rrwick/Basecalling-comparison/README.md

 You'll obviously need a set of ONT reads.
 Put them in a directory named `01_raw_fast5`.
 I used the same ones from our recent paper: [Completing bacterial genome assemblies with multiplex MinION sequencing](http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000132) (and [its corresponding repo](https://github.com/rrwick/Bacterial-genome-assemblies-with-multiplex-MinION-sequencing)).
 Check out that paper if you're interested in the wet lab side of things.

 You'll also need Illumina reads for the sample (named `illumina_1.fastq.gz` and `illumina_2.fastq.gz`) and a good reference sequence (named `reference.fasta`), e.g. a completed hybrid assembly.
-For the reference-based assembly step later, it's important that circular replicons in `reference.fasta` have `circular=true` in their FASTA header.
+For the reference-based assembly step later, it's important that circular replicons in `reference.fasta` have `circular=true` in their fasta header.

 My reads came from a barcoded run, so I first had to collect only the fast5 files for my sample.
 I did this by analysing the fastq file of our confidently-binned reads (see [the paper](http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000132) for more info).
 This process should have excluded most of the very low-quality reads, because such reads would not have been confidently binned.
 I also discarded any fast5 files less than 100 kilobytes in size to remove shorter reads.